Gm. Here’s all of the top crypto and Web3 news you need to start your day

 Cryptocurrency: todays’ top performers

-- Threshold Network’s ‘T’ token is down 14% after a surge yesterday.
+- Threshold Network’s ‘T’ token is up 76% on the news of a potential Coinbase listing.

 And that’s all the crypto and Web3 news you need to know before you start your day.